Princess Beatrice's children: How many does she have and her family explained as she welcomes new baby

-Princess Beatrice’s children are rarely seen in public and following her recent pregnancy announcement some fans might be curious about how many she has and if they have titles.
+Princess Beatrice’s children are rarely seen in public and after she welcomed baby Athena some fans might be curious about how many she has.

 How many children does Princess Beatrice have?

-Princess Beatrice has one child with Edoardo Mapelli Mozzi - their daughter Sienna Elizabeth Mapelli Mozzi - and a stepson, Christopher Woolf Mapelli Mozzi, and is pregnant with her and Edoardo’s second child together.
+Princess Beatrice has two children, three-year-old Sienna Elizabeth Mapelli Mozzi and newborn Athena Elizabeth Rose Mapelli Mozzi, and a stepson, Christopher Woolf Mapelli Mozzi.
 Eight-year-old Christopher is known as Wolfie and is Edoardo’s son from his previous relationship with architect Dara Huang.

-Since Princess Beatrice and Edoardo got together Wolfie has been very much welcomed as part of the Royal Family.
-He was his father’s Best Man at the couple’s wedding and has accompanied his father and stepmother to the Christmas Day church service with the royals in 2022, as well as to the Princess of Wales’s carol concert last year.
+Since Princess Beatrice and Edoardo Mapelli Mozzi got together Wolfie has been very much welcomed as part of the Royal Family.
+He was his father’s Best Man at the couple’s wedding and has accompanied his father and stepmother to the Christmas Day church service with the royals in 2022, as well as to the Princess of Wales’s carol concert last year and in 2023.

 Tom Quinn has brought together testimonies from palace staff and historical sources in this book that reflects upon what it's like to grow up in the Royal Family.
 There are tales of royal mischievousness, including surprising anecdotes about Queen Elizabeth and Prince William, and it examines the traditions that surround parenting in the Royal Family.